aximilli1212/peterhdd.github.io/_posts/2019-04-13-get-started-with-ionic.md

     npm install -g ionic cordova

-**Note**: This will install both ionic and the cordova CLI.
+**Note**: This will install both ionic framework and the cordova CLI.
 You also need to install node before being able to execute this command.
 You can find information about node in the following link [node install](https://www.npmjs.com/get-npm).

 After that you can execute the following command to start a project: